 Turris found being traded after the start of the season to be “a difficult transition,” but collected 13 goals and 42 points in 63 games after being sent to Music City.
-He added 17 power play points (PPP) post-trade, that alone tying his career high, on top of his four PPPs with the Senators.
+He added 17 power-play points (PPP) post-trade, tying his career-high, on top of his four PPPs with the Senators.
 The former third-overall pick was also a plus-22 with the Predators, after starting the year a minus-three in Ottawa.

 As soon as the trade was complete, Turris signed a six-year extension worth $6 million annually, and many presumed that the dollar amount was his reason for being sent out of Ottawa.
 That includes Turris.
 After the trade, the centreman told reporters, “It’s tough because I think management did want to sign me, but I think that the owner didn’t.
 And that was his decision.”

 After he signed, however, Turris struggled to justify his pricy extension, posting just 33 and 22 points over the next two seasons.
 Due to an inclement cap-crunch, the Predators decided to buy-out the remaining four years of his contract.